MKortmann/storefront-backend/README.md

 docker ps
 ```

-Connect at CLI to the PostgresSQL database container using the docker and psql command with the appropriate options
+Connect at CLI to the PostgreSQL database container using the docker and psql command with the appropriate options

 ```
 docker exec -it <container-id> psql -U postgres